duncanhall/blog/content/posts/google-maps-flash-api-and-selectable-copyright-text.md

         }
     }

-</td></tr></table></div>Even when the `MapEvent.MAP_READY` event is fired, it seems the `CopyrightView` object has not yet been added to its parent (or has not been initialized).
+Even when the `MapEvent.MAP_READY` event is fired, it seems the `CopyrightView` object has not yet been added to its parent (or has not been initialized).
 To get around this, a 1 frame delay is added, at which point the problematic `TextField` can be targeted and we can set the `selectable` property to false.
 This solution gives us exactly what we’re after, without altering the text or effecting the ‘terms of use’ link.

 I’m hoping this isn’t an intended feature and that it will change in the next SWC, and in the meantime that the above solution isn’t violating any terms of use.